-The MYSTERY DESSERT turned out to be a sampling of almost every dessert on the menu, including chocolate gateaus, lemon tarts dotted with torched meringue and a tower of profiteroles.
+Anisette’s MYSTERY DESSERT turned out to be a sampling of almost every dessert on the menu, including chocolate gateaus, lemon tarts dotted with torched meringue and a profiterole tower.

 After people started devouring desserts like kids on Halloween, chef de cuisine Josh Smith said hello.
-He’s been working for executive chef Alain Giraud since three months after the restaurant opened.
-Before that, he spent four years working for the Michael Mina Group at Seablue in Vegas, which is one of my favorite Vegas restaurants.
+He started working for executive chef Alain Giraud three months after Anisette opened.
+Before that, he spent four years working for the Michael Mina Group at Seablue, one of my favorite Las Vegas restaurants.

 The group absolutely laid waste to the dessert table, and nobody left hungry.
 Better yet, almost everybody said they’d sign up for another progressive dinner.

 The Food GPS Beverly Boulevard Walking Tour | e*star LA

 July 8, 2010 at 6:33 PM

 […] buy your ticket.
 I wouldn’t sit on this one.
 Josh’s eating tours (see: Santa Monica and Downtown L.A.) have historically sold […]